-Mifepristone and misoprostol are two of the medications that are used in the combination treatment known as Combipack of Mifepristone & Misoprostol.
+Mifepristone and Misoprostol are two medications used in the combination treatment known as buy Combipack of Mifepristone & Misoprostol.

-2. Information that is necessary before the usage of Combipack of Mifepristone & Misoprostol
+2. Information that is necessary before buying of Combipack of Mifepristone & Misoprostol

 - If a gynecological exam, an ultrasound scan, or biological testing has not yet verified your pregnancy, you should consider having one of these procedures done.